Malari incident

 The Malari incident (/id/; Peristiwa Malari, short for Malapetaka Lima Belas Januari, lit.
 'Fifteenth of January Disaster') was a student demonstration and riot that happened on 15 and 16 January 1974 in Jakarta, Indonesia.
 In reaction to a state visit by the Japanese Prime Minister, Kakuei Tanaka, students held a demonstration protesting corruption, high prices, and inequality in foreign investments.
-After provocation by suspected agent provocateurs, the demonstrations became riots, which eventually turned into a pogrom against Chinese Indonesians.
+After provocation by suspected agents provocateurs, the demonstrations became riots, which eventually turned into a pogrom against Chinese Indonesians.
 By the end of the incident, eleven protesters had been killed and hundreds of cars and buildings destroyed.

 The riots caused numerous changes.
 Suharto's New Order government enacted a series of economic reforms meant to improve Native Indonesian representation in partnerships with foreign investors, General Sumitro (then Deputy Chief of the Armed Forces), was forced to retire, and numerous repressive measures were enforced by the government.

 Background

 At the beginning of Suharto's New Order in 1966 the policies of economic development were popularly supported.
 However, dissent soon surfaced.
 The formerly-powerful Indonesian Nationalist and Masyumi political parties were pressured to replace their old leadership.
 Civilian politicians began to be considered untrustworthy, and all branches of the government (except the executive branch) steadily diminished in importance.
 Suharto's Golkar party won the 1971 Indonesian legislative election by forcing government employees to vote for them and promising funds to supportive constituencies.

 Disillusionment with the government continued to rise.
 The elimination of corruption, once hoped to be a priority of the New Order, was not worked towards; corruption instead became more institutionalized.
 Critics disagreed with the "financial generals", army staff who used their relationships with the ethnic Chinese Indonesians to become rich.
 One of them, Sujono Humardhani, was identified as the most prolific in convincing Japanese businesses to invest in Indonesia.
 When they did, they often took full ownership of the investments and partnered with Chinese Indonesians or senior military officers instead of with native Indonesians.
 The success of the 1973 Thai student demonstrations convinced Indonesian students that they could change policy.